-On the Setup page, configure the following settings for BitLocker Drive Encryption:
+On the Setup page, configure the following global settings for BitLocker Drive Encryption:

 Configuration Manager applies these settings when you enable BitLocker.
 If the drive is already encrypted or is in progress, any change to these policy settings doesn't change the drive encryption on the device.

 If you disable or don't configure these settings, BitLocker uses the default encryption method (AES 128-bit).